-This chapter covers the 2 degrees of latitude on the Thai coast from just south of Phuket to the border town of Ranong in the north.
-It encompasses the four west coast provinces of Phuket, Phang Nga, Takua Pa and Ranong.
+This chapter covers the two degrees of latitude on the thai coast from just south of Phuket to the border town of Ranong in the north.
+It encompasses the four west coast provinces of Phuket, Phang Nga, takua Pa and Ranong.

 In the southwest monsoon, the anchorages are totally exposed, with a short swell (as much as 3 metres), a beach break, and the occasional strong, onshore squall.
-There are no recommended anchorages on this coast during the southwest season.
+There are no recommended anchorages on Phuket’s west coast during the southwest season.

 Although the wind usually shifts to the northeast monsoon in late November, westerly squalls can come up as late as Christmas.
-In the northeast monsoon season, these anchorages offer perfect shelter in depths of 4-12 metres on a sandy bottom.
-(The best anchor is a Bruce or a Danforth, due to the harder sand lying just below the surface.)
+Once the northeast monsoon season is in, though, these anchorages offer perfect shelter in depths of 4-12 metres on a sandy bottom. (the best anchor is a Rocna, Bruce or Danforth, due to the harder sand lying just below the surface.)

-The anchorages mentioned in this chapter are by no means the only ones on the west coast.
-Indeed, the entire west coast provides good shelter, generally speaking.
+The anchorages mentioned in this chapter are by no means the only ones on Thailand’s west coast.
+Indeed, during the northeast season, the entire west coast provides good shelter, generally speaking.

 Later in the season, a low northwesterly ground swell can make the more open anchorages a little uncomfortable; though certainly not to the extent they become dangerous.